kerry-davis/maori-fishing-calendar-react/blueprint.md

 **Behaviors**:
 1.  **Data Entry**: User fills in the details for their trip.
 The "Save" button is disabled until at least one field has content.
-2.  **Saving**: On save, the data is written to the `trips` object store in `IndexedDB`.
-If it's a new trip, a new record is created.
-If it's an edit, the existing record is updated.
+2.  **Saving**: On save, the data is written to the `trips` collection in Firebase.
+If it's a new trip, a new document is created.
+If it's an edit, the existing document is updated.
 3.  **Closing**: The modal closes upon saving, and the **Trip Log Summary Modal** refreshes to show the new/updated information.
+4.  **Offline Support**: If offline, the operation is queued and executed when connection returns.

 #### 3.3.3.
 Weather Log Modal (Add/Edit Weather)